Please do not hesitate to give us a call or send us an email. We are always on hand to answer any queries you have relating to your tour.

-On our guided Cornwall walking holiday, discover the UK’s longest and best loved National Trail.
-Explore the Cornish highlights of our incredible 630 miles of unbroken South West Coast Footpath, along beaches, over cliffs, crossing to incredible islands and staying in gorgeous seaside towns and villages.
-Be enchanted by the stories and history revealed within some of the finest coastal landscapes and views in the world, from smugglers coves and 19th century coast guard patrol routes, to Poldark tin mines and the Pirates of Penzance.
+Explore the Cornish highlights of our incredible 630 miles of unbroken South West Coastal Footpath, along beaches, over cliffs, crossing to incredible islands and staying in gorgeous seaside towns and villages.
+This enchanting coastal landscape is steeped in stories and history so join us on our journey as we soak in the natural landscape while learning about the smugglers coves, Poldark’s tin mines and the Pirates of Penzance.

 Most guests choose to arrive the day before the start of the tour, to settle in and explore the local area.
 Arrive into Bodmin Parkway, a 4 hour direct train from London Paddington and, after a short 30 minute transfer into Padstow, you’ll have the evening and next morning to look around this gorgeous harbour town.